 Should’ve stayed on Furon

 Destroy All Humans! adds a single mission to the original.
 It was in the game’s code and had been mostly programmed, but didn’t make it in.
 However, it was finished up and re-inserted.
-It’s pretty much exactly like every other mission in that it’s short and dull and feels like filler.
+It’s pretty much exactly like every other mission in the game due to it being short and dull and feeling like filler.
 Still, I can’t deny how good the game looks.
 It’s not insanely demanding and it’s pretty easy to hit 90 FPS at 1440p without a powerhouse GPU.
 The textures look great, the lighting is excellent, and the sandboxes are varied and colorful.

 When it came to giving Destroy All Humans! a fresh look, the devs clearly went the extra mile.
 But the game needed a lot more than improved graphics.
 The gameplay is tedious, dated, and boring.
 I wish the devs had been given more leeway to alter things instead of having to stick so closely to the original because that game simply isn’t worth playing today.
 Similarly, neither is the remake.
 If you have a ton of nostalgia for the original, you’ll likely enjoy seeing it recreated with excellent graphics.
 Everyone else will probably walk away underwhelmed.